simsaran/supplier-scorecard-analysis/README.md

 ## What the data showed

 Three suppliers are At Risk with weighted scores below 60.
-Together they account for 31% of total purchase spend — a significant concentration of risk in underperforming suppliers.
+Together they account for 31% of total purchase spend, a significant concentration of risk in underperforming suppliers.

 | Supplier | Score | OTD % | Defect % | Status |
 |---------|-------|--------|----------|--------|